flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 ### What it does

-This Policy Template is used to collect monitoring metrics for VMs from Log Analytics to identify underutilized instances.
+This Policy Template uses monitoring metrics from Log Analytics for the last 30 days to identify underutilized instances.
+This is meant to be run as a monthly policy.

 ### Prerequisites